Accessibility Tools

 Upgrade your water heater to save money

-If your existing water heater is more than 10-12 years old, replacing it with a HPWH could be a great solution.
 Heat pump water heaters (HPWHs) are very efficient and will significantly reduce your energy costs if your current water heater is either standard electric or propane.
 If your current water heater is a tanked gas system, a HPWH is likely to have comparable or slightly lower operating costs but will reduce your greenhouse gas emissions and produce no harmful combustion products.HPWHs cost about $2,000 more (total installation costs) than conventional water heaters (standard electric, propane, or gas).
 Rebates and state and federal tax credits will make up for some of that difference.
-However, if you are replacing a propane or gas water heater with a HPWH, you may need a new 220 Volt electrical circuit, which will add about $1,000 to the installation costs.

 Back to guide